moves-rwth/storm/documentation/installation/installation.md

 {:.alert .alert-info}
 The virtual machine is hosted at sciebo, an academic cloud hoster.
 We are not able to trace the identity of downloaders, so reviewers can use this link without revealing their identity.

 When you have downloaded the OVA image, you can import it into, for example, [VirtualBox](link) and run it.
 The username and password are both *storm* and a `README` file is provided in the home folder of the user *storm*.
-In the virtual machine, storm is installed into `/home/storm/storm` and the binaries can be found in `/home/storm/storm/build/bin`.
-For your convenience, an environment variable with the name `STORM_DIR` is set to the path containing the binaries and this directory is added to the `PATH`, meaning that you can run the storm binaries from any location in the terminal and that `cd $STORM_DIR` will take you to the folders containing storm's binaries.
-For more information on how to run storm, please see [below](#running-storm).
+In the virtual machine, Storm is installed into `/home/storm/storm` and the binaries can be found in `/home/storm/storm/build/bin`.
+For your convenience, an environment variable with the name `STORM_DIR` is set to the path containing the binaries and this directory is added to the `PATH`, meaning that you can run the Storm binaries from any location in the terminal and that `cd $STORM_DIR` will take you to the folders containing Storm's binaries.
+For more information on how to run Storm, please see [below](#running-storm).

 The VM is periodically updated to include bug fixes, new versions, etc. You can find the history of updates [here](documentation/installation/vmchangelog.html).

-## Building storm from source
+## Building Storm from source

-This guide helps you building a standard version of storm.
+This guide helps you building a standard version of Storm.
 There are plenty of configuration options, please check our [configuration guide](documentation/installation/configuration-guide.html) if you want to build a non-standard version.
-Most notably, you will have to set additional options if you want to include solvers that are not shipped with storm (for example Gurobi or MathSAT).
+Most notably, you will have to set additional options if you want to include solvers that are not shipped with Storm (for example Gurobi or MathSAT).
 However, the defaults should be suitable in most cases.

 ### Obtaining the source code